springboardretail/springboard-client-ruby/README.md

-response.raw_body # Returns the raw response body as a string response[:some_key] # Returns the corresponding key from 'body' response.headers # Response headers as a Hash
+response.raw_body # Returns the raw response body as a string response[:some_key] # Returns the corresponding key from 'body' response.headers # Response headers as a Hash response.resource # Returns a Resource if the response included a "Location" header, else nil
 ```

 ### Response Body